-- 6.4 The implementation of the proposal does not lead to the requirement to prune any of the retained trees, or shrubs.

-6.5 There is no part of the new structure which will have tree canopies (from trees to be retained) overhanging it and the building works can progress safely without the need for any facilitation pruning.
+- 6.5 The implementation of the proposal does not lead to the requirement to prune any of the retained trees. - 6.6 There is no part of the new access which will have tree canopies (from trees to be retained) overhanging it and the works can progress safely without the need for any facilitation pruning.